 Your Reputation is an Outcome of Your Culture

-How did Zappos, a seller of shoes, build a $900 million online shoe store?
+How then did Zappos, a seller of shoes, build a $900 million online shoe store?
 Culture!
+It is an extremely complicated mission.
+They made a decision to “Deliver WOW” experiences for customers and employees.
+And they live it, through the good and the bad.

-Here is an example of an possible internal promise and its potential impact on a company’s culture:
+Here is an example of a possible Internal promise and its potential impact on a company’s culture:

 “We will create a fun work experience with continuous opportunities for personal growth and career development.”